Leggi questo post in: Italiano

 This pattern has lots of options, including elastic or drawstring waistband, pockets or not, and three lengths: pants, 3/4 (capri), or shorts.
 With 11 sizes and indications on how to lengthen or shorten the pants, this is the only women’s pajama pants pattern you’ll ever need!
 Got kids or a manly significant other?
 Coming soon to the shop are the children’s and men’s versions, too!

-This lesson on how to cut mirrored pattern pieces is extra content in the Cucicucicoo beginner’s sewing course!
-Don’t forget to share pictures of your work on the Cucicucicoo Creations Flickr Group or the Cucicucicoo Facebook page!
+If you liked this lesson on how to cut mirrored pattern pieces, check out the other lessons that are part of the FREE Cucicucicoo Learn to Machine Sew beginner’s sewing course!
+And don’t forget to share pictures of your work in the Cucicucicoo Creations Facebook group, or on Instagram or other social media with the hashtags #cucicucicoo or #cucicucicoopatterns!